 #3) Flag Act of 1818

 The third and latest Flag Act was passed by Congress in 1818.
 Known as the Flag Act of 1818, it specified guidelines for the American flag’s design.
 The American Flag continues to use these same design guidelines set forth in the Flag Act of 1818.

 The Flag Act of 1818 didn’t specify a definitive number of stars for the flag’s design.
 Instead, it stated that the American flag should have a number of stars that matches the number of states in the United States.
-If there’s a new state added to the United States, for example, the American flag will be automatically updated to include a new star.
-Lawmakers won’t have to pass another Flag Act.
+If there’s a new state added to the United States, for example, the sewn American flags will be automatically updated to include a new star.
+Thus, lawmakers won’t have to pass another Flag Act.